Python3-Training/PyQuest/QuestJSOB/README.md

 # JSOB Questions & Answers

-The mission is to use a J.S.O.N friendly editor (like Notepad++ - recommended!) to manage / spell check a collection of questions.
+The mission is to use ANY TEXT EDITOR to manage / spell check an eval()uatable collection of questions.

 Getting started: https://youtu.be/qBsSf2DIFLs